-Choosing the right San Jose car accident lawyer can be crucial in getting back to your life as quickly as possible after a car accident, regardless of your financial situation.
-Our San Jose personal injury lawyers at Galine, Frye, Fitting & Frangos, we know that you should not have to pay for expenses from an accident that was not your fault, and our team is here to help you get the compensation you deserve.
+Choosing the right car accident attorney can be crucial in getting back to your life as quickly as possible after a car accident, regardless of your financial situation.
+Our San Jose car accident lawyers at Galine, Frye, Fitting & Frangos, we know that you should not have to pay for expenses from an accident that was not your fault, and our team is here to help you get the compensation you deserve.

 Why Choose Galine, Frye, Fitting & Frangos